cmayorga/blockchain-developer-bootcamp-final-project/README.md

 My public ETH address to receive NFT certificate: 0xcc44de3f360216B65130A124C716D7AA98407BCb

-Project is deployed at https://cmayorgaconsensys.surge.sh/
+Project is deployed and running at https://cmayorgaconsensys.surge.sh/

 The project is a simple farming system where the user can stake his CONS tokens to receive CARLOS tokens as rewards.